AzureIoTGBB/iot-edge-offline-dashboarding/docs/deployment-manual.md

 }
 ```

 Click the "Add" button to complete the creation of the module to be deployed.
 We now need to do this for the other four remaining modules.
 The following are the property values to specify for each module.
+Note: the variable {GF_SECURITY_ADMIN_PASSWORD} represents the admin password that you will use to log into Grafana

 Module grafana: